dongnt94/trang-swag-tests/README.md

 #How to Run the Test
 - After clone from git, import the selenium webdriver in Resource folder and install TestNG for running the test case
-- Change path to chromedriver file in class SwagLabs to correct path of chromedriver
+- Change chromedriver in class SwagLabs to correct platform you are using

-System.setProperty("webdriver.chrome.driver", "/Users/lubaby/Documents/Selenium/chromedriver");
+System.setProperty("webdriver.chrome.driver", "driver/chromedriver-mac");

 - Run all test case by class SwagLabs